Khauri/mikro-ui/packages/website/pages/docs/index.md

 ## Configuration

-Use the `<provider>` tag to customize the theme as well as set other configurations.
+Use the `<styled-provider>` tag to customize the theme as well as set other configurations.
 You can add as many provider tags as you want and the configs will be merged automatically unless you set `merge=false`.

 Example:
 ```html